 This blanket was worked C2C style in four rows before decreasing.
 A total of seven rows were worked.
 You can continue working increase rows to your heart’s content, for a bigger blanket.

 Weave in all those loose ends.

-Using regular hook, attach red yarn to any corner with a slip stitch.
-Work sc in this corner.
-Work sc around, working 3 sc in next three corners.
+Attach red yarn to any corner with a slip stitch, work sc in this corner, work sc around, working 3 sc in next three corners.
 Finish round with 2 additional sc in starting corner.
 Cut red.
 Do not turn.
 Join white in central sc of any 3 sc corner grounp.
 Working in sc, work sc in sc around, taking care to work 3 sc in each corner stitch (the central sc of each 3 sc corner group).
 When finished cut white, and join blue.
 Work as before.
 Weave in the rest of those loose ends.